tyler-technologies-oss/forge-design-system/docs/components/app-bar/help-button/help-button.md

 ---
 title: Help button
 sidebar_custom_props:
-  shortDescription: The Help Button is used in the omnibar as a gateway to various help and informational options for the user.
+  shortDescription: The Help Button is used in the app bar as a gateway to various help and informational options for the user.
   thumbnail: ./img/all-components/app-bar-help-button-mini.png
 ---

-# Omnibar help button
+# App bar help button

 <ComponentVisual storybookUrl="https://forge.tylerdev.io/main/?path=/docs/components-app-bar-help-button--docs">